Alliance (New Zealand political party): Split

 Towards the end of the parliamentary term, however, internal tensions began to grow within the Alliance.
 This was partly driven by the party's low poll ratings, which were often blamed on perceived "subservience" to Labour.
 In particular, many members of the party organisation were less willing to support Labour than the party's MPs were, leading to a rift between parliamentary leader Anderton and party president Matt McCarten.

-Eventually, Anderton decided to leave the Alliance and establish a new party.
-However, rules regarding changes of party allegiance meant that Anderton and his allies could not officially resign from the Alliance without also resigning from parliament, which they were unwilling to do.
-This led to the awkward situation of Anderton and his allies technically remaining part of the Alliance while actually operating outside of it.
-The conflict within the Alliance was one of the reasons cited by Helen Clark for her calling the election several months early in 2002.
+On 3 April 2002, Anderton and Lee announced they would not stand for the Alliance in the next general election.
+However, rules regarding changes of party allegiance meant that Anderton and his allies could not officially resign from the Alliance without also resigning from parliament, leading to the awkward situation of Anderton and his allies technically remaining part of the Alliance while actually operating outside of it.

-Anderton, along with three other Alliance MPs, established the Progressive Coalition Party (later just the Progressive Party).
-Three Alliance MPs, led by Laila Harré, chose to remain with the Alliance.
-The remaining three MPs (two supporting Anderton, one supporting Harré) decided not to stand for parliament again.
-The Democrats, one of the two Alliance components still having a separate identity, chose to follow Anderton, while Mana Motuhake, the other, chose to stay.
+Anderton, along with the Democrats (with MPs Grant Gillon and John Wright) and Matt Robson (formerly of NewLabour), established the Progressive Coalition Party (later just the Progressive Party).
+Laila Harré became the leader of the remaining Alliance, supported by MPs Willie Jackson and Liz Gordon.
+The rest of Mana Motuhake also stayed with the Alliance.
+The remaining three MPs (Bunkle and Lee supporting Anderton and Kevin Campbell supporting Harré) decided not to stand for parliament again.
 Labour was largely successful in avoiding being drawn into the dispute.
+The conflict within the Alliance was one of the reasons cited by Helen Clark for her calling the election several months early in 2002.